martha-jauregui/Comp484-homework9/README.md

 4. A short reflection of **4-5 sentences** that answers:
-**What part was easiest?**
    The easiest part was the basic artithmetic for the price calculator, adding the tax was very straightfoward.
-**What part was hardest?**
 The hardest part was correctly displaying the Date object, to ensure that the month/day was always displayed in two digits.
-**What did you learn about the `Date` object?**
 I learned that the Date object's month is zero-indexed, which required adding one to the get the current month accurately.
-**What did you learn about the `Number` object?**
 For the number object, i learned how to use Number.isNan() to validate if a string can be used for math calculations.
-**What did you learn about displaying results in the browser?**
 I learned that displaying results in the browser requires a clear connection between the JavaScript getElementById method and the HTML id attributes.